Borivali: Landmarks

-One of the many gardens that Borivali boasts of is the Veer Savarkar Udyan on Lokmanya Tilak Road.
+One of the many gardens that Borivali boasts of is the Veer Savarkar Udyan on Lokmanya Tilak Road and Rivali Park.
 It has four entrances from T.P.S.
-Road, Factory Lane and Babhai and is an ideal place for all which have facilities like jogging track, boating area, kids' play-garden, skating etc. Gorai Udyan is at Gorai Sector-1.
-I.C.Colony is also home to the Tukaram Ombale Garden/Fish Park which can be accessed from the Link Road and the I.C.
+Road, Factory Lane, and Babhai and has a jogging track, a boating area, a children's play garden, and skating.
+Gorai Udyan is at Gorai Sector-1.
+I.C.Colony is also home to the Tukaram Ombale Garden/Fish Park, which can be accessed from the Link Road and the I.C.
 Colony last bus stop.

-In 2009, Jhansi Ki Rani Laxmibai Joggers' Park was inaugurated on Link Road adjacent to the Eskay Resort.
-The plot measures around 4 acres, has a jogging track surrounding a body of water where boating facilities have been started and features slabs with information on various freedom fighters scripted on them, besides seating areas for senior citizens.
+In 2009, Jhansi Ki Rani Laxmibai Joggers' Park was inaugurated on Link Road, adjacent to the Eskay Resort.
+The plot measures around 4 acres, has a jogging track surrounding a body of water, where boating facilities have been started, and features slabs with information on various freedom fighters scripted on them, besides seating areas for senior citizens.
 This Jogger's Park has a small fee for entry.
 Another Joggers' Park is located in Chikuwadi.

+Espee Square is an upcoming business center on Dattapada Road, connected to the Western Express Highway at Borivali East.

 Oberoi Sky City is an upcoming township with Skyscrapers, a mall and a 5-star hotel.

-The Orion is an upcoming Business Park on Sardar Vallabhbhai Patel Rd at Borivali west.
+The Orion is an upcoming Business Park on Sardar Vallabhbhai Patel Rd at Borivali West.